Lab Manager

 Ains is a trans man born and raised in Winfield, BC.
 He is working on his Bachelor of Fine Arts at UBC’s Okanagan campus.
 Ains’ heart lies with ink drawing and illustration, but he also enjoys sculpting with clay, metal, and wood.
 He dreams of writing and illustrating a graphic novel.
 Outside of art, Ains enjoys skiing, cycling, and fountain pens.
 Exploring the beauty that British Columbia has to offer with his family is one of Ains’ favourite ways to spend his days off.

-Graduate Research Affiliates
+Graduate Research Assistants and Affiliates

 Tara Nicholson